eyloncaplan/splits/README.md

 - `timestamp`: Unix timestamp (in milliseconds) of when the post was created
 - `text`: The body of the post
 - `demographic`: The demographic label assigned to the post
 - `subreddit`: The subreddit where the post appeared
-- `meta`: A dictionary containing additional metadata:
-  - `score`: Reddit score (upvotes - downvotes)

 ---